keycloak/kc-sig-fapi/conformance-tests-env/README.md

 Due to the nature of conformance suite, the following tests cannot be passed automatically.
 After completion of automatic tests, you can run them manually and confirm they are passed.

+##### PAR attempt with request_uri reuse

   * fapi1-advanced-final-par-attempt-reuse-request_uri
+  * fapi2-advanced-id2-par-attempt-reuse-request_uri
+  * fapi2-advanced-final-par-attempt-reuse-request_uri

+##### Server Signing Key Rotation

   * oidcc-server-rotate-keys

  This always become `failure` status in automated tests.
 However, we can pass this test manually by createing a new key in sigature and disabling the exsiting key (RS256) in signature on an admin console.

+##### FAPI2 Final PAR request reuse check with multiple authorization flow in parallel

+  * fapi2-security-profile-final-par-ensure-reused-request-uri-prior-to-auth-completion-succeeds

+The following actions need to be taken manually:
+  - When the "Proceed with test" button is shown firstly, push it to open the Keycloak's login page as a new tab, but do nothing.
+  - Consecutively, when the "Proceed with test" button is shown secondly, push it, which shows an error page as a new tab.
+  - Take the snapshot of the error page, and upload it to the conformance suite server.

+As this test description shows, it tests [FAPI 2.0 Security Profile 5.3.2.2](https://openid.net/specs/fapi-security-profile-2_0-final.html#name-notational-conventions) Note 3.
+It is "recommended" item so that this error page is treated as "warning".

 **Running different test plans**